The Need for a Virtual Private Network

 Logging into a VPN also masks your actual location.
 For instance, if you are traveling overseas and want to watch Netflix, then you can simply log into a server in America and watch Netflix or YouTube without restrictions (This doesn’t work with all VPNs).
 Your choice of VPN provider will dictate where their servers are.
 Most VPN services freely disclose that info on their website.

 Not all VPNs are created equal when protecting yourself online

 There isn’t a standard for VPN services so make sure to do some research to make sure you’re working with a credible company.
 For instance, you need to be sure that the company is trustworthy.
 You can end up purchasing a VPN service just to have that company start selling your information.
 Also, make sure you look at your terms of service to see when the company may turn over your information.

 The main thing I look for is a VPN that doesn’t keep logs.
 If the VPN doesn’t keep logs then they can’t possibly turn your information over to anyone.
 This is one reason that I use and decided to advertise for, Nord VPN.
 They fall under Panamanian law which does not require them to keep logs of their user’s data.
 They also have over 1000 servers spread across the globe and logging into Netflix from overseas still works.
 Their software allows you to add an extra layer of security (by basically going through two VPN servers) and lets you identify certain programs (like your internet browser or torrenting software) to stop functioning if you lose connection to the VPN service.

 Nord VPN is the company that I have the most experience with and can vouch for.
 Please use whatever company you want, just do yourself a favor and do some research before you buy anything.

-Stop by this post for more defense articles and concepts.
+Stop by our defense page for more defense articles and concepts.